slightlyeepy/minigraphics/examples/base/basic-program/README.md

-an example program to draw some text saying "hello world".
+an example program to draw a black square on a white background.

 uses the `MG_PIXEL_FORMAT_256` pixel format as an example.